bhisaac/5eFP/5eFP-SRD.md

 ### Known and Prepared Spells

 Spellcasters must have the spell firmly fixed in mind before they can use it, or they must have access to the spell with a magic item.
-Spellcasters ~~Members of a few classes, including bards and sorcerers,~~ have a limited list of spells they know that are always fixed in mind.
+Spellcasters have a limited list of spells they know that are always fixed in mind.
 The same thing is true of many magic-­using monsters.
 Other spellcasters, such as clerics and wizards, undergo a process of preparing spells.
 This process varies for different classes, as detailed in their descriptions.

 > Choosing prepared spells can be time-consuming.
 To expedite gameplay, 5eFP spellcasters who prepare a spell list (clerics, druids, wizards) may prepare up to three different lists of prepared spells.
 It can help to have a damage, healing, and defender or support list.
 They then choose which spell list to use for the game session before deploying from HQ.
 If you have a class feature that allows you to swap prepared spells, you swap spells from one list to another until the end of the game session.

-In every case, the number of spells a caster can have fixed in mind at any given time depends on how many Magic feature upgrades a character unlocks with ⛁.
+In every case, the number of spells a caster can have fixed in mind at any given time depends on how many Magic or Spells upgrades a character unlocks with Coin.

-### Spell Slots
+### Mana

 Regardless of how many spells casters know or prepare, they can cast only a limited number of spells before resting.
-Manipulating the fabric of magic and channeling its energy into even a simple spell is physically and mentally taxing, and higher-level spells are even more so.
+Manipulating the fabric of magic and channeling its energy into even a simple spell requires spending mana.
+Casting spells is also physically and mentally taxing, and higher-level spells are even more so.

-When characters cast a spell, they expend a slot of that spell’s level or higher, effectively “filling” a slot with the spell.
-You can think of a spell slot as a groove of a certain size—small for a 1st-­level slot, larger for a spell of higher level.
-A 1st-­level spell fits into a slot of any size, but a 7th-level spell fits only in a 7th-­level slot.
+When characters cast a spell, they expend an amount of mana equal to that spell’s level.
+Alternatively, if a spell description allows it, they can spend additional mana to augment the spell's effects, provided the total mana spent does not exceed LEVEL.

-Spell slots are restored at the end of a game session.
+Mana is restored at the end of a game session.
+Some class and game features replenish mana during a game session.

-Some characters and monsters have special abilities that let them cast spells without using spell slots.
+Some characters and monsters have special abilities that let them cast spells without using mana.
 For example, a warlock who chooses certain eldritch invocations and a pit fiend from the Nine Hells can all cast spells in such a way.
+Spells cast this way cannot be augmented with additional mana.

 #### Casting a Spell at a Higher Level

-When a spellcaster casts a spell using a slot that is of a higher level than the spell, the spell assumes the higher level for that casting.
-For instance, if a spellcaster casts _magic missile_ using a 2nd-­level slot, that _magic missile_ is 2nd level.
-Effectively, the spell expands to fill the slot it is put into.
+When a spellcaster casts a spell with more mana than its level, the spell assumes a higher level for that casting equal to the amount of mana spent.
+For instance, if a spellcaster spends 2 mana to cast _magic missile_, that _magic missile_ is 2nd level.

 Some spells, such as _magic missile_ and _cure wounds_, have more powerful effects when cast at a higher level, as detailed in a spell’s description.